robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 >       Priority Group Bandwidth:       0   10    0   20    0   30    0   40
 >       Strictness:                     1    0    1    0    1    0    1    0

-I believe that "Priority group", "Priority Group Bandwidth" and "Strictness" must be clear as per the assumption we took.
+I believe that readers understand the terms "Priority group", "Priority Group Bandwidth" and "Strictness" by now.
 Please see the above configuration and you can relate why BW is kept 0 where strictness is 1 and why BW sums up to 100.

 Some congestion scenarios and expected output as per the previous example are as follows: